hmcts/ccd-docker/PostgresV11.md

 ````

 ##  Backup all DB containers
-* get your container id for instance: a210d7e11a5b
+* Get your container id, for instance: a210d7e11a5b
 ```
 docker ps | grep compose_ccd-shared-database_1
 ```